GerardoGa/bigchaindb-android/README.md

 # BigchianDB-android

-This is a basic android app to interact with a BigchainDB server.
+This is a basic android app to interact with a BigchainDB server 2.X.

 This driver is under development but for now you can create and transfer transactions with one input/output.

-The driver do not use the java classes created by the [Authenteq Team](https://github.com/authenteq/java-bigchaindb-driver) It uses a new class called CustomTransaction
+The driver do not use the java classes created by the [Authenteq Team](https://github.com/authenteq/java-bigchaindb-driver) It uses a new class called CustomTransaction.java.
+Shortly I'm going to delete the classes created by [Authenteq](https://github.com/authenteq/java-bigchaindb-driver) that I do not use.

 ## Android Compativility
 minSdkVersion 26